mamenyaka/CUDA-Exor/README.md

 CUDA Exor decrypter
 ============

-This program can decript an exor encrypted text with a key of size 8.
+This program can decript under 3 seconds an exor encrypted text (up to 8 MB) with a key of size 8.

 How to use